||The KiwiSDRs at the Northern

 - "Are there several KiwiSDRs?"

-- Yes, there are two KiwiSDRs on site - the "main" one being found at kiwisdr1.utahsdr.org.
+- Yes, there are three KiwiSDRs on site - the "main" one being found at kiwisdr1.utahsdr.org.

 If you connect to KiwiSDR1 and it is "full", you will automatically

 be forwarded to another Kiwi with available receiver slots - if they

 - There are other public KiwiSDR system across the world: Go to the sdr.hu site for more information.

 - "Who is user 'NorthernUtahWebSDR_KiwiWSPR' and why is it hogging the user slots?"

 - There is another computer on site ("websdr3" - the blue one, actually) that is making audio-only

 connections to the KiwiSDR so that WSPR transmissions on the